GilgameshxZero/emilia/readme.md

 * implement a testing framework for both development and staging.
 * implement a monitoring framework for production.

+### RainLibrary
+* upgrade to 4 sometime, to clean up logging and implement subscriber flows

 ### EmiliaSite

 #### EmiliaSite